-Nietzsche’s Muses: An examination of Nietzsche’s philosophy as it relates to music and dance (Lecture in German or English)
+Lecture: Nietzsche’s Muses: An Examination of Nietzsche’s Philosophy as it Relates to Music and Dance

-Over the last few years, I have been avidly studying philosophy – particularly the philosophy of Friedrich Nietzsche.
 This lecture elaborates on Nietzsche‘s ideas of identity, freedom, and creativity and connects these ideas to the world of music.
 I examine Nietzsche‘s relationship to Richard Wagner and his music, Nietzsche‘s studies on rhythm, as well as his own ambitions as a composer.
-I also discuss improvisation from a philosophical point of view.
-The lecture includes listening examples and a solo performance of an improvised, shortened version of Wagner’s “Parsifal”.
-I gave this lecture at the Conservatory of Amsterdam, at Bird’s Eye in Basel (in cooperation with Philosophicum Basel and Dr. David Hoffmann), and in the Nietzsche-Dokumentationszentrum in Naumburg, Germany.
+I also discuss Nietzsche’s relationship to improvisation: he was an excellent improviser himself.
+The lecture includes audio examples of Nietzsche’s own compositions, Wagner’s music, and improvised jazz music.
+I gave this lecture at the Conservatory of Amsterdam, at Bird’s Eye in Basel, at the Muziekgebouw Aan ‘t Ij, and in the Nietzsche Documentation Center in Naumburg, Germany.
 I will be giving this lecture again at the Festival der Philosophie Hannover, on 27 May 2021.